muyiwer/xpressFrontendReactTest/test/README.md

 # Getting Started with XpressPay Test

-You are to style and make the application responsive
+You are to style and make the application responsive using functional component, hooks or redux

 ## Problems